 In the first part of this article, we discuss all the prerequisites required to make the connection.
 The second part discusses how to make the connection.

-This is all we need to do with the Sign-in Assistant.
-Our second prerequisite is to install the MSOnline module in PowerShell.
+First, we need to install the MSOnline module in PowerShell.
 To do this launch PowerShell as an administrator.

 Then type the following:

 You may be prompted to install the NuGet provider if it is missing or out of date.
 Type Y and press enter to install NuGet.